jgwerner/django/README.md

 If you are running app-backend without docker, then you need to make sure all environment variables are set correctly.
 Verify by checking them with the echo command, such as:

     echo $DATABASE_HOST

+Or, just print all of them with `printenv`.

 ## Contributing